flox1an/alfresco-share-clipboard/README.txt

 Installation
 ------------

-The alfresco-shrare-clipboard.jar needs to be copied into this folder in the Share webapp:
+The alfresco-share-clipboard.jar needs to be copied into this folder in the tomcat shared classes folder:

   tomcat/webapps/share/WEB-INF/lib/

-The deployment location has changed recently (with Javascript Console 0.5) because the Javascript Console now uses Java classes that have to be deployed to these locations and can NOT reside in tomcat/shared/lib anymore.

 Building
 --------